Allied health student placements

 For more information, including resources for providers, educators, students and participants, visit:

 - The Future Allies resources for better placements, a multi-university project to develop allied health student education in the NDIS

 - Flinders University’s Open Learning course Building the Allied Health Workforce for an NDIS Future

 - My Support Space, a resource pack developed through a Monash University project for remote supervision of allied health students in a Supported Independent Living facility.

 These are free resources, with tools and information to help shape provider relationships with their local university programs for meaningful and sustainable student placements.

 Providers in regional areas can also link with one of the University Departments of Rural Health (UDRHs) to understand more about the additional supports available to students in their area.

-For more information on how the National Disability Insurance Agency views student placements see the FAQ page in the provider toolkit.
+For more information on how the NDIA views student placements, visit the NDIS website.